Using Sydney’s Public Transport 2025

 Sydney Trains – City, Blue Mountains & more

-Sydneysiders love to complain about our rail network, and at times it can be a bit crap, but for visitors who mainly access the inner stations, it’s a great way to get around the city.
+Sydneysiders love to complain about our rail network, but for visitors exploring the inner city and nearby attractions, it’s a reliable and convenient way to get around.

 Central Station Main Concourse where country and intersate trains depart